SNHU-CS/CS-330/module02/mod2_tutorials.md

     glBindBuffer(GL_ELEMENT_ARRAY_BUFFER, mesh.vbos[1]);
     glBufferData(GL_ELEMENT_ARRAY_BUFFER, sizeof(indices), indices, GL_STATIC_DRAW);

-Note that we no longer store the number of vertices as a member of `GLMesh`, but instead now we store the number of indices
+Note that we no longer store the number of vertices as a member of `GLMesh`, but instead now we store the number of indices.

     mesh.nIndices = sizeof(indices) / sizeof(indices[0]);

 The final change requires replacing the call to `glDrawArrays` with a call to `glDrawElements`. `glDrawElments` tells OpenGL to draw using the indices stored in the index array.
-Now the function `URenderMesh` looks as follows:
+Now the function `URenderMesh` looks like this:

     void URenderMesh(const GLMesh& mesh)
     {